magento/architecture/design-documents/scalars-for-templates.md

 ###### Keep access to $this
 _Magento\Email\Model\Template_ methods that are not meant for templates are already blacklisted, we can keep allowing use the _Template_ class and all of it's methods in the templates and remove it in a later version.

+###### Allow 3rd-party developers to whitelist more object/method pairs
+By default we will have such pairs:
+* DataObject,getData
+* Magento\Email\Model\Template,getUrl

+3rd-party developers will be able to extend this list via di.xml

 ###### Core templates
 Both of these features are meant to make it easy on merchants to adopt these new changes and we should not use them in